Philanthropy

 Fund II Foundation

-Smith is the founding director and President of Fund II Foundation, which has a mission to preserve the African American experience, promote social justice, provide music education, preserve the environment while promoting the benefits of the outdoors and sustain critical American values.
+Smith is the founding director and President of Fund II Foundation.
+Its mission is to preserve the Black American experience, promote social justice, provide music education, preserve the environment and more.
+Aside from grant-making to nonprofits that honor the mission of Fund II Foundation, the organization sponsors its own programs like InternXL, the Restoration Retreat and Maternal Black Health programs.

 Cultural Preservation and Digitization

-Fund II Foundation works to bring to life the African American experience for all people to broaden their understanding of American history and inspire future Black leaders.
+Fund II Foundation works to bring to life the Black experience for all people to broaden their understanding of American history and inspire future Black leaders.
+This includes funding the Emmett Till and Mamie Till-Mobley National Monument.
 The organization also provides grants to organizations that digitize historical records to ensure this information is more widely available to researchers, educators and the public.

 Social Justice